Fortyseven/cgichk/README.md

 **UPDATE:** Just had to peek inside the main file to get answer that one: nope, I forked this from a tool called "CGI Checker" by a dude named "su1d sh3ll".

-The original code was written by fdisk (me) in cooperation with a Chinese developer named CKS.
-Su1dSh3ll later forked the code from us and modified it but never gave the credit :'(
+The original code was written by fdisk (me) in cooperation with a Chinese developer named CKS back in 1999 (if memory serves me right).
+Su1dSh3ll later forked the code from fdisk and CKS and modified it but never gave the credit :'(